caseyrfsmith/cts-super-simple-kg-machine/README.md

 - `updated`: Last updated date
 - `api-type`: Content type (e.g., "article", "page")

+All of this stuff was based on frontmatter I use on my own website (docsgoblin.com), and may or may not apply to you.
+Update the code as you see fit.

 ## Relationship types

 The builder detects several types of relationships between documents: